siemens/tstomp/README.md

 			Command is used to register to listen to a given destination.
 On every received message callbackscript will be called private _subscribe {destName}
 			subscribe method only needed when reconnecting
+		public testConnectionFailure
-		public testhandleLine
+			Method to simulate a connection failure (internal) public testhandleLine
-			Method to test the handleLine method
+			Method to test the handleLine method (internal) public handleHeartBeatFail
+			internal method called by timeout script if there is no heartbeat within min(3*heartBeatExpected,10000) ms.
-		public unsubscribe {destName}
+			This method executes heartBeatScript and tries a reconnect. public unsubscribe {destName}
 			unsubscribes the given destination. correlating callbackscript will be removed public getDestinationId {destination}